 It’s super easy to make because you combine all the ingredients in your blender like you would a smoothie.

 Then you pour the dairy free mousse into bowls, chill and serve.
 Easy!

 Best of all, this is a 100% vegan mousse – no dairy, no honey, no eggs!

 This is a wonderful dessert to serve at a Mother’s Day brunch, especially if your mom her sugar intake.
 That’s because I use a powdered monk fruit sweetener instead of sugar.

 My favorite brand is Monk Fruit in the Raw.
 (You can use powdered sugar if you don’t mind the calories.)

 Since there’s no pie crust to worry about, it’s gluten free, too.
 However, this Vegan Key Lime Mousse makes a terrific pie filling.
-To keep it gluten free, I like using Mi-Del Gluten Free Pie Crusts.
-These are not vegan however.

 The key lime mousse 15 minutes to make, but you have to let it chill and set up for an hour or so in the refrigerator.
 So make it the night before or first thing in the morning.